 That being said, it is very important for you to do whatever you can in order to lower the punishment and, if possible, make the case dropped.
 You should explain to the Police and the prosecutor your special situation with this immigration issue.

-One thing should be mentioned is that there are many Korean Police officers ignorant of this immigration issue.
-Some officers simply say “if you admit the accusation, the process will be easier and all you need to is just paying a small amount of fine.
+One thing that should be mentioned is that there are many Korean Police officers ignorant of this immigration issue.
+Some officers simply say “if you admit the accusation, the process will be easier and all you need to do is just pay a small amount of fine.
 With the fine fully paid, you can go freely and there will be no problem.
 No immigration problem, either”.
 However, that is not true.
-I have seen so many foreigners who believed this and gave up the opportunity to defend himself.
+I have seen so many foreigners who believed this and gave up the opportunity to defend themselves.
 They just wanted to get out of the criminal proceedings as soon as possible, because, as foreigners, they didn’t know what to do and were frightened.
 But, after a few months from the date they paid fines of 5,000,000KRW, the immigration officer issues exit orders.

 Thus, we always advise foreigners to do whatever they can at the criminal investigation and court proceedings level.
-We have many cases where we successfully persuade the judge to lower the fine by explaining the impact that the amount of fine can give to the foreigner’s immigration status in Korea.
+We have many cases where we successfully persuade the judge to lower the fine by explaining the impact that the amount of fine can give on the foreigner’s immigration status in Korea.

 How about just settling with a victim?
 If a suspect succeeds in making a settlement and the victim cancels the criminal accusation, everything is fine?
 No, that is not the case.
-The immigration office has a standpoint that, even if a charge is dropped due to the parties’ settlement, they still consider it as a violation of the Korean law and social orders.
+The immigration office has a standpoint that, even if a charge is dropped due to the parties’ settlement, they still consider it as a violation of Korean law and social orders.
 This is extremely frustrating to foreign suspects because in most settlement cases the suspects pay quite a large amount to the victims.
 They paid money but they can still be deported.
 That said, in order to clear every legal issue and risk which can be caused by the very criminal accusation, it is a good idea to hire a Korean attorney and draft a settlement agreement in a way that can be used later with the immigration office as evidence of no violation and no anti-social orders.